Heel That Pain – Plantar Fasciitis

 What is Plantar Fasciitis?

-Plantar Fasciitis is a repetitive strain injury to the thick band of connective tissue, called the Plantar Fascia, which runs underneath the foot and gives extra support and stability when standing and walking.
+Plantar Fasciitis, or Plantar Fasciopathy, is a repetitive strain injury to the thick band of connective tissue, called the Plantar Fascia, which runs underneath the foot and gives extra support and stability when standing and walking.
 As it is a major load bearing structure of the foot it is predisposed to strain, especially during sports where impact forces are higher and therefore strain on the Fascia is increased.

 How do I know if I've got it?